 Helps you visualize bad spending habits

 When you stop spending money except for the bare essentials, you’re able to see how you’ve been spending money.
 This helps you to see what bad spending habits you may have so that you can figure out a way to change them.

 Starting a spending freeze helps you to learn more discipline and willpower when it comes to your money.
 It also changes your mindset and helps you better appreciate what you have and spend money on.

 A spending freeze is a great way to reset your budget.
 When we have a month where we have gone really over budget, we’ll do a spending freeze until the new month starts.
 This allows us to refocus and get our minds right for next month’s budget.

-But, a spending freeze is also great for when you want to save for something.
+But, a spending freeze is also great idea for when you want to save for something.
 Whether you want to pay off debt or go on vacation, cutting your spending way back for a certain amount of time can help you save for it!

 How long should I do a spending freeze?

 The length of your no spend challenge is completely up to you.
 If this is your first spending freeze, I recommend starting with a weekend.